cms-sw/cmssw/Geometry/TrackerGeometryBuilder/README.md

 | `OTPhase2Barrel` | `P2OTB` | `TOB` | `true` | `false` | `true` | `false` |
 | `OTPhase2EndCap` | `P2OTEC` | `TID` | `true` | `false` | `false` | `true` |

+### `TrackerGeometry` useful methods

 Since the `GeomDet` are not always available, two help methods are available: `TrackerGeometry::geomDetSubDetector(int i)` which returns the value of the `GeomDetEnumerators::SubDetector` enumerator which correspond to the `DetId` subdetector `i`, and `TrackerGeometry::numberOfLayers(int i)` which returns the number of layers of the `DetId` subdetector `i`.
-The values of these methods for the three scenarios available so far are described in the tables below:
+The values of these methods for the three scenarios available so far are described in the tables below.
+In addition the method `TrackerGeometry::isThere(GeomDetEnumerators::SubDetector subdet)` can be used to test if the geometry contains the subdetector subdet.

 * Present detector